-During the year, the Organization received rental income in the amount of \$6,000 (2018 - \$6,000) from the President of the Organization.
+During the year, the Organization received rental income in the amount of \$6,000 (2019 - \$6,000) from the President of the Organization and purchased a vehicle in the amount of \$3,500 from a Co-Founder of the Organization.

-This transaction is in the normal course of business and is measured and recorded at the cash exchange amount, which is the amount of monetary consideration established and agreed to by the related parties.
+These transactions are in the normal course of business and are measured and recorded at the cash exchange amount, which is the amount of monetary consideration established and agreed to by the related parties.